 To learn more about required disclosures in Alaska, click here.

 Alaska Landlord Tenant Laws

-- Warranty of Habitability – Alaska landlords are required to provide accessible hot and cold water, as well as a working stove and oven, heating system, windows, and more.
+- Warranty of Habitability – Alaska landlords are required to provide accessible hot and cold water, HVAC equipment, sanitation facilities and more.
 If an Alaska tenant’s dwelling is no longer in a “fit and habitable condition,” they can request a repair that their landlord must act upon within 10 days.
-If this deadline is not met, an Alaska tenant can perform a “repair and deduct.”
+If this deadline is not met, an Alaska tenant can use the “repair and deduct” method.

-- Security Deposits – Alaska landlords are legally permitted to charge 2 months’ rent in value as a security deposit (except for dwellings with a rent rate of over $2,000).
+- Security Deposits – Alaska landlords are legally permitted to charge two months’ rent in value as a security deposit (except for dwellings with a rent rate of over $2,000).
 These deposits must be returned within 14 days of the notice of termination of the lease or 30 days without notice.

-- Rent Increases & Fees – In Alaska, a landlord only needs to provide a 30 day advance notice of a rent increase to month-to-month renters.
-However, the actual amount of these increases is not limited by law.
-The same goes for any type of fee, so long as the amount and frequency are agreed to in the lease.
+- Rent Increases & Fees – In Alaska, a landlord needs to provide a 30-day advance notice of a rent increase to month-to-month renters.
+There is no limit on a maximum late fee and bounced check fees are limited to $30.

 - Landlord Entry – An Alaska landlord must provide 24 hours of advance notice before legally entering an occupied unit.
-Moreover, this entry must occur at a “reasonable” hour.
-This standard does not apply in emergency situations, though.
+Landlord entry must occur at a “reasonable” hour.
+This standard does not apply in emergency situations.

 - Settling Legal Disputes – Alaska tenants and landlords can settle disputes (excepting evictions) valued at fewer than $10,000 through the state’s small claims court.
 Generally, these cases carry a 3-year statute of limitations.

 To learn more about landlord tenant laws in Alaska, click here.